StarPlayrX/bigmac/README.md

 Now accepting donations https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ NiceMac LLC

 ### Coming Soon in the NeXT Release
-1. Auto Recovery disk creation option
+1. Auto USB Disk Installer disk creation from Big Sur installer app.
-2. Auto USB Disk Installer disk creation from Big Sur installer app, auto installer disk creation
+2. Kernel Flags on Recovery, Install, and System to allow users to reset their PRAM and get rid of prohibited signs for good.
-3. Kernel Flags on Recovery, Install, and System to allow users to reset their PRAM
+3. Scripts folder within Recovery and USB Disk Installer.
-4. Scripts folder within Recovery and USB Disk Installer
+4. Possibly a special Recovery disk boot option for users who do not have boot screens.

 ### Important Update, Avoid using spaces
 Please refrain from using spaces of volumes and folders of where bigmac is stored.
 It's not a bad idea to follow this rule in general.
 This notice will be removed after this issue is resolved.